Cornell-MAE-UG/fa25-portfolio-oliviasantiago/_projects/2022-trig-analysis.md

 ---

+The Alpha CubeSat mission was a project started in 2012.

 Spring semester 2025, I joined the Alpha CubeSat Integration and Testing team to help validate the Space System Design Studio's cube satellite for launch aboard a SpaceX resupply mission to the ISS.